bcgov/AzureFilesPoC/WorkTracking/OneTimeActivities/RegisterApplicationInAzure.md

 # Execute the following commands to assign these roles:

 # 1. Storage Account Contributor: For managing storage accounts hosting Azure Files shares
-# 2. Network Contributor: For setting up VNets, subnets, and networking components
-# 3. Private DNS Zone Contributor: For configuring DNS integration with private endpoints
-# 4. Monitoring Contributor: For setting up monitoring and diagnostics

-# These roles are derived from our PoC architecture requirements described in ArchitectureOverview.md,
-# which includes Azure Files shares, network configuration, private endpoints, and monitoring components.
-# This is commonly used to control access and permissions for applications interacting with Azure services.
-# Examples:
-# Storage Account Contributor: Can manage storage accounts.
-# Reader: Can view existing resources, but can’t make changes.
-# Storage Blob Data Contributor: Can read, write, and delete Azure Storage blobs.
-# Key Vault Secrets User: Can read secrets in Azure Key Vault.
-# First, assign Storage Account Contributor role (PRIORITY)
 az role assignment create \
   --assignee $appRegistration \
   --role "Storage Account Contributor" \